Moesif/apidocs/source/includes/collector-api/_events-api.md

 **`POST https://api.moesif.net/v1/events`**

-Log a single API event to Moesif.
+Log a single API call to Moesif.
-The request body itself is a single API Call object consisting of both the HTTP request and HTTP response.
+The request body itself is a single API Call object consisting of both the API request and API response.

 <aside class="info">
-Replace <i>my_application_id</i> with your real Application Id
+Replace <i>YOUR_COLLECTOR_APPLICATION_ID</i> with your real Application Id
 </aside>

 <blockquote class="lang-specific yaml">